Bachelor in Engineering in Agricultural Engineering

 - Fabricators and Heavy Plant trades

-Testimonial David Doyle, Wexford Town, Co.
+David Doyle, Wexford Town, Co.
 Wexford

 I completed the Higher Certificate in Engineering in Agricultural Mechanisation (Level 6).
 I found the balance of theory in the morning and practical in the evening excellent.
 Being able to combine this with getting my green cert was really the selling point for me.

-From there I decided to continue my studies by completing the Bachelor Degree of Engineering in Agricultural Engineering (Level 7) in 2020.
+From there I decided to continue my studies by completing this course the Bachelor Degree of Engineering in Agricultural Engineering (Level 7) in 2020.
 The course contained a wide range of aspects of the industry and looked at the modern system and diagnostic in machinery and tractors.
 I really enjoyed the trips we went on visiting industry and an operational bio digester plant.
 I also thoroughly enjoyed doing the group and individual projects.
 I am currently working with Templetuohy Farm Machinery in Laois as a Trainer Salesman and enjoying every minute of it.
 I am glad I completed the BEng in Agricultural Engineering.